jwt-dotnet/jwt/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

-**What version of the package are you using?**
-Version: 10.x.x
+**Version, target platform, OS**
+Which package and what version, is it the latest?
+What are the target platform and the OS?

 **Exception message, stack trace**
+If avaliable

 **Description**
-A clear and concise description of what the bug is.
+A clear and concise description of the issue

-**How to Reproduce**
+**How to reproduce**
-Add here the steps to reproduce the behavior.
+Add here the steps to reproduce the issue

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here